-- Myanmar leader Aung San Suu Kyi blames conflicts partly on illegal immigration
+- Myanmar government under Aung San Suu Kyi cracks down on journalists

 - Aung San Suu Kyi visits Myanmar region torn by Rohingya conflict

-- Former loyalists lose faith in Myanmar's democracy icon Aung San Suu Kyi
+- Events in the life of Myanmar’s Aung San Suu Kyi

 The draft bill would punish protesters for spreading “wrong” information and make straying away from pre-registered chants an offence.
 It bars non-citizens – a category that includes the largely stateless Muslim Rohingya minority – from protesting and lists criminal penalties for “disturbing” or “annoying” people.